TadLeonard/husl-numpy/README.md

 ```

 That gives us the same melonized subject, but with dark regions that
-receed into the background dramatically:
+recede into the background dramatically:

 ![this image](images/watermelon.jpg)